kenichi/angelo/README.md

     websockets[:hearts] << ws
   end

-  # this is a call to Base.async, defining the task
+  # this is a call to Base.task, defining the task
   # to perform on the reactor
   #
-  async :hearts do
+  task :hearts do
     @@hearting = true
     every(10){ websockets[:hearts].each {|ws| ws.write HEART } }
+  end

+  post '/in/:sec/sec/:msg' do

+    # this is a call to Base#future, telling the reactor
+    # do this thing and we'' want the value eventually
+    #
+    f = future :in_sec params[:sec], params[:msg]
+    f.value
+  end

+  task :in_sec do |sec, msg|
+    sleep sec.to_i
+    msg
   end

 end